 In the new survey which we commissioned as part of our UNDERSTANDING TECHNOLOGY ATTITUDES WITHIN UK FINANCE PROFESSIONALS report, 1,000 accounting and internal finance workers gave their predictions for how they see the industry moving forward, and anticipating which technologies will have the biggest impact on their day-to-day jobs.

-The accounting technology market has taken off in the last few years, with the start of the new decade expecting to bring further increases in investment in software and systems that will streamline accounting processes, but also help with compliance.
+The accounting technology market has taken off in the last few years, with investment set to further increase to assist in streamlining accountancy processes.

 By 2026 it is expected that the global accounting software market will be worth roughly $11.8bn.